Employee training and development is a significant activity in corporate settings.

 Watch: How to Choose the Best Corporate Training Platform

 Organizations use various methods to train employees and enhance their skills and knowledge.
-Here are some examples of staff training methods:
+Here are 8 employee training methods:

 ILT, also known as in-person training, is a method in which training is delivered by a qualified instructor or trainer, usually in a traditional classroom setting.
 The instructor presents information, leads discussions, and provides hands-on activities to help learners master new skills and knowledge.

 ILT is a popular choice among learners as they can learn synchronously by interacting with an expert and asking questions in real time.
 It also provides opportunities for immediate feedback and personalized attention.

 It is a form of online training in which an instructor delivers live training to participants through a virtual platform such as video conferencing software or an LMS.

 It simulates a traditional classroom setting while providing the flexibility and convenience of online learning.
 VILT is often used in corporate training, distance learning, and professional development programs.

 VILT allows organizations to deliver training to employees in different regions or countries, eliminating the need for travel.
 VILT is cost-effective as it eliminates the need for a physical classroom, travel expenses, and accommodation costs.

 Watch: How to Set up Your Virtual Classroom in 5 Minutes